Taller in More Ways: Commercial performance

 Taller in More Ways debuted and peaked at number five in Austria and logged a total of 18 weeks in the chart, becoming the Sugababes' best-performing album in the country.
 It was certified Gold by the International Federation of the Phonographic Industry (IFPI), indicating sales of 10,000 copies of the album.
 The album debuted at number 12 and reached number six on the Swiss Albums Chart; it spent 29 weeks on the chart and was certified Gold by the IFPI, denoting sales of 15,000 copies.
 In the Netherlands, the album debuted and peaked at number 10 and also logged 29 weeks in the chart.
 Taller in More Ways reached number 23 in Sweden, number 30 in Norway, and number 36 on the Flanders chart in Belgium.
 In Denmark, it reached number 32 and was certified Gold by the IFPI, denoting shipments of 10,000 copies.
 The album peaked at number 11 in Germany and was certified Gold by the Bundesverband Musikindustrie (BVMI), denoting shipments of 100,000 copies.
 Taller in More Ways also achieved commercial success in Oceania.
 It debuted at number 36 on the New Zealand Albums Chart and peaked at number 16 seven weeks later, and returned to its peak position in its ninth week on the chart.
 The album was certified Gold by the Recorded Music NZ (RMNZ), denoting shipments of 7,500 copies.
 Taller in More Ways reached number 67 in Australia.

+In April 2025, the album was released on vinyl for the first time, as part of that year's Record Store Day; the album debuted at number 38 on the UK Vinyl Albums chart.